temisu/ancient/README.md

 I'm slowly adding new stuff.
 If your favorite is not listed contact me and maybe I can add it.

 Current work in progress
-* Completing XPK: ARTM, DCMB, DMCU (maybe), LZCB, PPMQ, SHSC
+* Completing XPK: ARTM, DCMB, DMCU (maybe), LZCB, PPMQ
 * Support for MMCMP, StoneCracker
 * Disk images support for Warp and DiskSqueeze